-We expect our net losses to continue for at least several years and are unable to predict the extent of future losses or when we will become profitable, if ever.
+We expect our net losses to continue for at least the next few years and are unable to predict the extent of future losses or when we will become profitable, if ever.\

 We have experienced significant net losses since our inception.
-As of March 31, 2014, we had an accumulated deficit of approximately \$423.5 million.
-We expect to incur net losses over the next several years as we advance our programs and incur significant development and commercialization costs.
+As of June 30, 2014, we had an accumulated deficit of approximately \$445.0 million.
+We expect to incur net losses over the next few years as we advance our programs and incur significant development and commercialization costs.

 We have not received any revenues from the commercialization of our product candidates.
 We plan to submit our NDA for pimavanserin in PDP near the end of 2014.
 The regulatory approval process is time consuming and uncertain and there is no guarantee that our planned NDA submission for pimavanserin will be accepted for filing or, if accepted, approved for marketing.
-Even if our NDA for pimavanserin is approved, we would still expect to incur significant expenses and net losses for at least several years as we begin our first ever commercialization efforts and pursue the development and commercialization of pimavanserin and other product candidates.
-Substantially all of our revenues for the three months ended March 31, 2014 were from our agreements with various parties, including our research and development grants.
+Even if our NDA for pimavanserin is approved, we would still expect to incur significant expenses and net losses for at least the next few years as we begin our first ever commercialization efforts and pursue the development and commercialization of pimavanserin and other product candidates.
+Substantially all of our revenues for the six months ended June 30, 2014 were from our agreements with various parties, including our research and development grants.
 The research term of our 2003 collaboration with Allergan concluded in March 2013 and we no longer recognize revenues from this collaboration.
 Thus, any significant payments from Allergan pursuant to our continuing collaborations are dependent upon the advancement of an applicable product candidate.
 Until such time as we may gain regulatory approval for, and generate revenues from, product sales, we anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, and grant funding will continue to be our primary sources of revenues.